DGaffneyDC/CSV-JSON-Manipulation-Scripts---Python/README.md

 ~$ python jsonParseDataCubes.py inFile.json outFile.json 3 --find Elite Premium

 (Find all cube rows with either Elite or Premium in the 3rd index position)

+# Filter CSV

+Simply supply an inFile name, and outFile name, a column number and a value or values on the command line to create a new CSV containing rows with your designated value present.

+Example:

+~$ Python filterCSV.py exampleIn.csv exampleOut.csv 2 -f Bananas

+~$ Python filterCSV.py exampleIn.csv exampleOut.csv 2 --filter Bananas Grapes